 1 Surad wants to sit on one of eight chairs numbered from 1 to 8.

 - Write the possible outcomes set. - Write the events that satisfy the event ((Her sitting on an even-numbered chair)).
-Write all possible outcomes using the tree diagram.

 Find the number of all outcomes using fundamental counting principle for each of the following: